ClickHouse/ClickHouse/docker/server/README.md

 ## Versions

-The `latest` tag points to the latest release of the latest stable branch.
-Branch tags like `22.2` point to the latest release of the corresponding branch.
-Full version tags like `22.2.3.5` point to the corresponding release.
+- The `latest` tag points to the latest release of the latest stable branch.
+- Branch tags like `22.2` point to the latest release of the corresponding branch.
+- Full version tags like `22.2.3.5` point to the corresponding release.
+- The tag `head` is built from the latest commit to the default branch.
+- Each tag has optional `-alpine` suffix to reflect that it's built on top of `alpine`.

 ## How to use this image